 House Oversight Committee Approves ‘Ban the Box’ Bill for Agencies and Contractors

-The House Oversight and Reform Committee, through a voice vote in April, passed a bipartisan bill that would “ban the box” and prohibit federal agencies and contractors from asking job applicants about their criminal history until after they’ve made a conditional employment offer.
+The House Oversight and Reform Committee, through a voice vote in April, passed a bipartisan bill that would “ban the box” and prohibit federal agencies and contractors from asking job candidates about their criminal history until after they’ve made a conditional employment offer.
 Committee chairman Elijah Cummings (D-Md.) said the Fair Chance Act, if passed, would give “formerly incarcerated people a fair chance at a job.”
-The bill marks the latest efforts over the past few years to strengthen efforts made under the Obama administration to prevent a criminal history from disqualifying applicants from federal employment.
+The bill marks the latest efforts over the past few years to strengthen efforts made under the Obama administration to prevent a criminal history from disqualifying candidates from federal employment.
 The Office of Personnel Management in 2016 finalized a rule change that would delay questions about into criminal history until the later stages of the federal hiring process.

 Washington State Passing Comprehensive Privacy Legislation